Reading Time: < 1 minutes

 Download release

-The download can also be done from the command line:
+You can also download PrestaShop from the command line:

 wget -O prestashop-upgrade.zip https://www.prestashop.com/download/old/prestashop_1.7.7.5.zip